Clayton Roueche: Gang boss

 Roueche was the object of an assassination attempt, being shot at while eating at a restaurant.
-Rouche believed he survived because of the Buddhist prayer beads he had with him at the time, inspiring him to convert to Buddhism.
+Roueche believed he survived because of the Buddhist prayer beads he had with him at the time, inspiring him to convert to Buddhism.
 Roueche crafted for himself a philosophy based upon the various Asian martial arts films he had seen.
-Rouche stated: "I wanted to be the biggest drug dealer in Canada.
+Roueche stated: "I wanted to be the biggest drug dealer in Canada.
 I wanted to make history."
 On trips to Hong Kong and Vietnam, Roueche visited ancient temples and Buddhist monasteries, looking for inspiration.
 With his new wealth, Roueche married his long-time Lao-Canadian common-law wife in 2001 and purchased an expensive house.
-Rouche opened up a new restaurant called the Millennium Cafe and purchased real estate all over the Fraser river valley.
+Roueche opened up a new restaurant called the Millennium Cafe and purchased real estate all over the Fraser river valley.
 Roueche stated: "I was in this for the long haul.
-I didn’t want to be one of those guys who makes a bunch of money and blows through it all in a couple of years."
-Roueche came to be a surrogate father for his gang, recalling: "I had girls I didn’t know calling me because their fucking boyfriends were abusive, all that kind of shit.
+I didn't want to be one of those guys who makes a bunch of money and blows through it all in a couple of years."
+Roueche came to be a surrogate father for his gang, recalling: "I had girls I didn't know calling me because their fucking boyfriends were abusive, all that kind of shit.
 I had to deal with it, and it would get under my skin.
 It was fucking exhausting."
 Roueche purchased a gym, which he turned into a training center for aspirating mixed martial arts (MMA) fighters and frequently attended MMA fights in the Vancouver area.
 He not only watched MMA fights, but Roueche also worked as an amateur MMA fighter himself.
 Roueche was described by the American journalist Jesse Hyde as a muscular man with his body covered with elaborate Asian-themed tattoos who somewhat incongruously wore glasses.

 Roueche adopted his wife's daughter by a previous marriage and fathered two more daughters.
 Fatherhood led Roueche to tone down his hedonist lifestyle as he spent his weekends with his family.
 Roueche's marriage came to be a strained one as his wife flew into rages over various issues.
 Roueche came to be involved in a feud with the Bacon brothers for the control of the drug trade.
 Roueche had little respect for the Bacon brothers, saying: "To me they were just little errand boys."
 Roueche was forced to tighten discipline, admitting that he ordered the beatings of errant members, through he claimed not to enjoy it.
+In 2004, a police informer Michael Plante while wearing a wire recorded a Hells Angel, Johnny Punko, saying that another Hells Angel, Gino Zumpano, the president of the Angels East End Vancouver chapter, "took a walk" with Roueche, which Plante understood to mean that an important meeting had taken place.
+Plante also recorded Punko as saying that Roueche had hired David Giles, a "full patch" member of the Angels East End chapter, to work as a debt collector by beating up two drug dealers who were in arrears to him.